gitit24x7/Mini-JS-projects/README.md

 # Mini-JS-projects
 #### This is a repo containing all the mini JS projects that I have worked on to learn more on the go
 1) Movie Booking interactive layout
+2) Counter app with a twist
-2) Exchange calculator app
+3) Exchange calculator app
-3) Worded Hangman Game
+4) Worded Hangman Game
-4) Lyrics Searching app
+5) Lyrics Searching app
-5) Music Player
+6) Music Player
-6) Flippable Notes Card game
+7) Flippable Notes Card game

  #### The features and specifications of the apps are given in their particular folder readme